 Think about that cabal.

-You know, and Sarah, your point about these Pfizer warrants, I think when we get to Rod Rosenstein's, this is the fourth one, and the bulk of the information or that was presented to the court was the Hillary Clinton bought and paid for, put together by a foreign national, a Russian dossier full of lies.
+You know, and Sarah, your point about these FISA warrants, I think when we get to Rod Rosenstein's, this is the fourth one, and the bulk of the information that was presented to the court was the Hillary Clinton bought and paid for, put together by a foreign national, a Russian dossier full of lies.

 Absolutely.

-I mean, they're under obligation to tell the whole truth to expose all that to the FISA courts because remember, and I I think David can explain this in more detail on the legal side of things.
+Because remember, and I think David can explain this in more detail on the legal side of things.

-So it's I mean, there's no one there to defend him.
+So it's, I mean, there's no one there to defend him.

 There's no one there to defend any American against this.